 Fortunately, resources were already in place to train health workers to stop the disease.

-Seed Global Health and Jhpiego, two nonprofits with longstanding roots in Uganda, had already used the ECHO Model for infectious disease control and HIV treatment since 2016.
+Seed Global Health and Jhpiego, two nonprofits with longstanding roots in Uganda, had been using the ECHO Model since 2016 for infectious disease control and HIV treatment.

-“It is not intuitive to treat Ebola or understand it,” Duhaga adds.
+“It is not intuitive to treat Ebola or understand it,” says Duhaga.
 “Ebola is [often] thought of as untreatable.
 But you can treat the symptoms to help people survive the viral course.”

-Ebola is only briefly taught in medical training; it’s important that health workers know how it’s spread—through body fluids including sweat, blood, breast milk—and how to protect themselves while treating.
+Ebola is only briefly taught in medical training; it’s important that health workers know how it’s spread—through body fluids including sweat, blood and breast milk—and how to protect themselves while treating.

 This combination of local partnerships and a trained understanding of the ECHO Model made a world of difference.
 An Ebola emergency response ECHO program was established within days.